jaiarobotics/jaiabot/src/doc/markdown/page02_change_log.md

 This following sections note the changes in each release version of jaiabot.

+### 1.0.4

+* Fixed missing requirements file for web and plot applications.

 ### 1.0.3

 * Forgot to add Change log doc to release so users can follow changes easily